 Electric SUVs: A Crowded Market

-When Rivian unveiled its fully electric luxury SUV and pickup truck at the end of 2018 in Los Angeles, comparisons to Tesla flew fast and furious.
+When Rivian unveiled its fully electric luxury SUV and a pickup truck at the end of 2018 in Los Angeles, comparisons to Tesla flew fast and furious.
 RJ Scaringe was even introduced as “the version of Elon Musk you’d want your daughter to marry.”

 Yes, Tesla remains just months away from the big reveal of its new Model Y, a smaller version of its luxury SUV, but the competition doesn’t end there.